brahimjellite/AdHelper/README.md

 # What is TedAdHelper?<br/><br/>

 Note: This is a fork to update the origin project.
-You can checket out Here (https://github.com/ParkSangGwon/TedAdHelper).
+You can checket out [Here](https://github.com/ParkSangGwon/TedAdHelper).

 ## English
 Do you have your application?<br/>